bliutwo/leetcode_sols/leetcode_memo.md

 c += 32;
 ```

-- check if char *c* is upper case alphanumeric
+- check if char *c* is upper case alphabetical

 ```cpp
 if (c >= 'A' && c <= 'Z')
 ```

-- check if char *c* is lower case alphanumeric
+- check if char *c* is lower case alphabetical

 ```cpp
 if (c >= 'a' && c <= 'z')